Deregulation

 Before taking office, President Trump highlighted the need to reduce unnecessary federal compliance costs imposed on colleges and universities.
 Subsequently, the president issued an executive order directing federal agencies, including the Department of Education, to take steps to lessen unnecessary regulatory burdens.

+In response, the Department created the Regulatory Reform Task Force to review agency regulations and guidance, and to recommend which ones to repeal, modify, or retain.
 A subsequent executive order required federal agencies to rescind guidance documents that should no longer be in effect and to create a guidance portal containing all current regulations.
 The Department’s guidance portal remains operational, but the executive order was rescinded by President Biden.

 Under the Trump Administration, the Department also took efforts to rescind or modify regulations and guidance in a number of areas, although some of these changes may have been driven more by an effort to alter policy than ease regulatory burden.
-In addition to regulatory changes related to teacher preparation, gainful employment, borrower defense to repayment, and campus sexual assault, the Department conducted negotiated rulemaking to revise numerous regulations governing the Title IV programs.
+In addition to regulatory changes related to teacher preparation, gainful employment, borrower defense to repayment, and campus sexual assault, the Department revised regulations governing accreditation, state authorization of distance education, credit hour definition, competency-based and distance education, TEACH grants, and the eligibility of faith-based institutions to participate in the student aid programs.

 - U.S. Department of Education's Guidance Homepage – Department of Education guidance portal